readthedocs/readthedocs.org/docs/webhooks.rst

 manually configure a webhook for your project.

-To manually set up a webhook, click **Add integration** on your project's **Integrations** admin dashboard page and select the integration type you'd like to add.
-After you have added the integration, you'll see a URL for the integration on the :ref:`integration detail page <webhooks:Webhook Integrations>`.
+To manually set up a webhook, click **Add integration** on your project's **Integrations** Admin dashboard page and select the integration type you'd like to add.
+After you have added the integration, you'll see a URL for the integration once you go to readthedocs.org/dashboard, log in, and then go to **Admin** > **Integrations** to see or create an integration.

+As an example, the URL pattern looks like this: *readthedocs.org/api/v2/webhook/<project-name>/<nnnnnn>/*.

 Use this URL when setting up a new webhook with your provider -- these steps vary depending on the provider:

 GitHub